 - If prompted with a new dialog box, keep the default values and click the Finish button.

-- Back on the Add/Remove Snap-ins dialog box, click OK.
+- Back on the Add/Remove Snap-in dialog box, click OK.

-- Back in the Microsoft Management Console, click once on Services to select.
+- Back in the Microsoft Management Console, click once on Services.

 - Scroll through the list of local system services until you find TaxCycle Shared Services.

 - Right-click on TaxCycle Shared Services and select Stop to stop the Client Manager application.